yannickl88/blog-articles/drafts/migrating-your-project-to-symfony.md

 In your code you can now call `$router->generate('/some/legacy/url', [foo => 'bar'])` which will result in `/some/legacy/url/bar`.

 ### Forward compatibility
 Something to consider is that you might be able to share code so easily between the old project and Symfony.
 Having duplicate code is always discouraged.
 What you could do is make your new code backwards compatible, but once you have ported your project, you still have a lot of old code that you need to clean up.
-A better solution would be to expose the service container to your legacy code, this will make your old code [forward compatible][wiki-forward-compat] and is helpful for migrating code.
+A better solution would be to expose the service container to your legacy code, this will make your old code [forward compatible][wiki-forward-compat] and is helpful when migrating code.

 A simple way of doing so is injecting the service container into some static class in your fallback action.
 This will ensure the class is useless in your new code (forcing you to do it right) and will still allow your old code to access the service container.

-A simple implementation would look like:
+A simple implementation could look like:
 ```php
 <?php
 namespace LegacyBundle\Compatibility;